 It’s completely possible to earn a lot of money in the recruitment industry and have a very good career without ever learning more than the absolute basics.

 Recruitment can be a numbers game and if you send out 300 messages, with a 2% positive return rate – that’s still 6 CV’s to send to your client.
-It’s a terrible way to do business and I feel that it’s inefficient but you’ll make money.
+It’s a terrible way to do business and we feel that it’s inefficient but you’ll make money.
 For some, it’s much easier than sitting down to learn lots of things that you’re not interested in learning!

-I don’t think that getting by on keyword searches is going to work for many more years.
+We don’t think that getting by on keyword searches is going to work for many more years.
 At Verify, training Junior Consultants in technical knowledge and terminology is as important as training in LinkedIn searching and soft skills.
 AI technology is improving every year and if consultants don’t differentiate themselves from a Python script, we’re going to be replaced!